FREQUENTLY ASKED QUESTIONS

 Do you help people with underlying issues associated with addiction?

 Yes!
-I believe that substance use disorders are a symptom of underlying issues which is why I am certified in trauma.
+I believe that substance use disorders are a symptom of underlying issues.

 How will I know if I have an addiction or alcohol problem?

 It can be difficult to identify an addiction and/or alcohol problem.
 An addiction is defined by an individual continuing to engage in a behavior despite harmful consequences.
 If a person feels like they can not find relief from an unhelpful behavior, it might be best to seek help from a licensed professional.

 Click here if you are having difficulty deciding if drinking is interfering with your long term goals.

 What ages do you see?

 I love working with young adults and with people ages 18 and above.

 What can I expect at my first appointment?